mjul/openwrt-asus-rt-ax52/README.md

 You can use these documentation links:

-- OpenWrt WireGuard client docs: https://openwrt.org/docs/guide-user/services/vpn/wireguard/client
+- OpenWrt WireGuard client docs, does not use a bridge: https://openwrt.org/docs/guide-user/services/vpn/wireguard/client
-- a guide from Mullvad: https://mullvad.net/en/help/running-wireguard-router
+- a guide from Mullvad, similar to the above: https://mullvad.net/en/help/running-wireguard-router

 ### Install Packages